Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 ### Prove It!
-Technically, the formula is already written above - but I get to prove to you that _repeating the bit pattern_ across the index is equivalent to the more formalized `𝑣(𝑝)` formula.
+Technically, the formula is already written above - but I get to prove to you that _repeating the bit pattern_ across the index is equivalent to the more formalized `𝑣(𝑝)` formula above.
 That's a lot easier than one might think!
-First, it's a lot easier to work from the _left_ side of the index rightwards.
+First, it's a lot easier to mathematically work from the _left_ side of the index rightwards.
 Let's circle back to the halving points of an index again -

         Index 2¹⁰ (1024)